TheCrazyGM/create-deb-scripts/README.md

 - [Zen Browser](https://zen-browser.app/) – privacy-focused web browser
 - [Zed Editor](https://zed.dev/) – high-performance, multiplayer code editor
+- [Neovim (git)](https://neovim.io/) – built from source using CMake and packaged as a .deb

-Each script fetches the latest release from GitHub and builds a .deb that integrates with desktop environments (icons, desktop entries, and executables on PATH).
+Zed and Zen scripts fetch the latest upstream release from GitHub and build a .deb that integrates with desktop environments (icons, desktop entries, and executables on PATH).
+Neovim is built from the latest `neovim/neovim` repo source and then packaged.

 ## Requirements

+Common (all scripts):

 - `curl` for downloading
 - `jq` for JSON parsing
 - `tar` for extracting archives
 - `dpkg-deb` for building the package

+Additional for `neovim.sh` (build from source):

+- `git`
+- `cmake`
+- `make`

 ## Usage